-18. CONTINGENT LIABILITIES
+17. CONTINGENT LIABILITIES

-There were no material contingencies as at 30 June 2020 (2019: nil).
+There were no material contingencies as at 30 June 2022 (2021: nil).

-19. CAPITAL COMMITMENTS
+18. CAPITAL COMMITMENTS

-Capital commitments exist for placements entered into before 30 June 2020, which settle after year end.
+No capital commitments exist for placements entered into before 30 June 2022 which settle after year end (2021: nil).

-20. SEGMENT REPORTING
+19. SEGMENT REPORTING

-The Company has only one segment.
-The Company operates predominately in Australia and in one industry being the securities industry, deriving revenue from dividend income, interest income and from the sale of its financial assets at fair value through profit or loss.
-However the Company has foreign exposures as it invests in companies which operate internationally.

-DIRECTORS' DECLARATION
+The Company operates from Australia and engages in investing activities, including cash and equity instruments.
+The Company continues to have foreign equity and currency exposure as part of its principal activity in making investments in listed global securities.
+It has no other reportable business or geographic segments.
 The Directors of Cadence Capital Limited declare that:

-- 1. The financial statements as set out in pages 13 to 35 and the additional disclosures included in the Directors' Report designated as 'Remuneration Report', as set out on pages 8 to 10 are in accordance with the Corporations Act 2001, including: - (a) complying with Australian Accounting Standards, which, as stated in Note 1 to the financial statements, constitutes compliance with International Financial Reporting Standards (IFRS), the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (b) giving a true and fair view of the financial position of the Company as at 30 June 2020 and of its performance for the year ended on that date; - 2.
-The Directors have been given declaration required by section 295A of the Corporations Act 2001 from the Manager, Cadence Asset Management Pty Limited declaring that: - (a) the financial records of the Company for the financial year have been properly maintained in accordance with section 286 of the Corporations Act 2001; - (b) the financial statements and notes for the financial year comply with the Accounting Standards; and - (c) the financial statements and notes for the financial year give a true and fair view. - 3.
+1. 1.The financial statements as set out in pages 13 to 33 and the additional disclosures included in the Directors' Report designated as 'Remuneration Report', as set out on pages 7 to 9 are in accordance with the Corporations Act 2001, including:

+(a) complying with Australian Accounting Standards, which, as stated in Note 1 to the financial statements, constitutes compliance with International Financial Reporting Standards (IFRS), the Corporations Regulations 2001 and other mandatory professional reporting requirements; and

+(b) giving a true and fair view of the financial position of the Company as at 30 June 2022 and of its performance for the year ended on that date;

+2. The Directors have been given declaration required by section 295A of the Corporations Act 2001 from the Manager, Cadence Asset Management Pty Limited declaring that:

+(a) the financial records of the Company for the financial year have been properly maintained in accordance with section 286 of the Corporations Act 2001;

+(b) the financial statements and notes for the financial year comply with the Accounting Standards; and

+- (c) the financial statements and notes for the financial year give a true and fair view. - 3.
 At the date of this declaration, in the Directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.